For an artist, having their own website can be a great way to sell their work and reach a wider audience.

 An artist’s website is an online store that will showcase your artwork and provide a way for your audience to purchase products.

-Owning a website will provide you total control of the look and feel of your site.
-Creating a unique brand that will separate yourself from all of the other artists selling artwork online is posable with website building platforms like WordPress.
+Owning a website will give you total control of your site’s look and feel.
+Creating a unique brand that separates you from other artists selling wall art is possible with website-building platforms like WordPress.

-The best news is that anyone can design and launch a professional website without any programming experience.
+The best news is that anyone can design and launch a professional website with just a few clicks.

-If you have the experience of operating a Facebook page, you have the skills needed to build an online store with most top web providers.
+If you build a Facebook page, you have the skills needed to build an online store with most top web providers.

-Below are 4 popular platforms artists are using to sell art online:
+Below are four popular platforms artists are using to sell art online:

 To see how other artists are building their websites visit 7 Amazing Artist Websites – Inspiration For Artists